 Blazers with a backstory

-The attire worn by professional golfers is famously predictable: polo shirt, lightweight pleated pants (golf skirts, walking shorts, slacks or culottes for the ladies) and a visor or hat (props to Chi Chi Rodriguez for livening things up in the headwear department).
+The attire worn by professional golfers is famously predictable: polo shirt, lightweight pleated pants (golf skirts, walking shorts, slacks or culottes for the ladies) and a visor or hat.
 But if you just happen to be the winner of the Masters, you get the honor of topping off the standard ensemble with a shamrock green blazer.
 Yay!
-Professional golf’s version of a beauty queen crowning ceremony, the presenting of the Green Jacket by the previous year’s champion to the current champion at the conclusion of the tournament dates back to 1949, when Sam Snead won the Masters.
+Professional golf's version of a beauty queen crowning ceremony, the presenting of the Green Jacket by the previous year's champion to the current champion at the conclusion of the tournament dates back to 1949, when Sam Snead won the Masters.
 However, the signature jackets started appearing at Augusta National 12 years prior.
 The Masters website has more on the sartorial backstory: